 But the notices arriving in mailboxes informing owners of changes to their assessments leave one important question unanswered: What is my new tax bill?

-Chief Assessment Officer Michael Piper told City Council at a hearing this month that his office used to include predicted tax bills in assessment notices and online, but stopped doing so.
+Chief Assessment Officer Michael Piper told City Council at a hearing earlier this month that his office used to include predicted tax bills in assessment notices and online, but stopped doing so.
 That’s because there is supposed to be a divide between the Office of Property Assessment (OPA), which calculates property values, and the Revenue Department, which collects taxes.

 “We want to keep that line clear,” Piper said.